"The quest for certainty blocks the search for meaning; uncertainty is the very condition to impel man to unfold his powers." - Enrich Fromm

 I am having the. most. difficult. time. accepting this ideal when it comes to a career path.
 I have values.
 I have dreams.
 I have goals.
 None of which fit into the "Prix Fixe menu" of the professions available.
 My personality doesn't match up to some career aptitude test and the realization of that is completely paralyzing for me.
 I want to write, but I don't want to be a glorified advertiser or grammar inspector.
 I want to stand up for justice and freedom, but I don't want to sit in courtrooms debating monotony and triviality.
 I want to be something that matters, but I don't want to sell myself out to get there.
 It seems reasonable to assume that I could make my own way in the world outside of the dogmatic notions of a career path, but I am having an inexplicably hard time settling into the uncertainty of that.

-It's as Henri Fredric Amiel once said: "
+It's as Henri Fredric Amiel once said: "uncertainty is the refuge of hope."

 No comments: